dagstuhl-publishing/latex/README.md

 ## 4. Integration into laravel projects

-When used inside a laravel project, the `Storage` class is used for interactions with files (driver: local).
+When used inside a laravel project, the `Storage` class is used for interactions with files.
 To interact with your LaTeX installation (e.g., via the `LatexCompiler` class), you must add a config file named `config/latex.php` provide the following values:
 ```php